-Columbia Blvd. and St. Helens Street will provide safe, convenient travel to access the Houlton business area, Olde Towne and adjacent neighborhoods by drivers, bicyclists and pedestrians.
+Columbia Blvd. and St. Helens Street will provide safe, convenient travel to access the Houlton business area, the Riverfront District and adjacent neighborhoods by drivers, bicyclists and pedestrians.
 These streets will provide good access to local businesses and be attractively designed to help draw people to the area and enhance their shopping and travel experiences.
-Street designs will incorporate opportunities for landscaping, public art and signage that directs people to the Houlton area and Olde Towne.
+Street designs will incorporate opportunities for landscaping, public art and signage that directs people to the Houlton area and Riverfront District.
 Designs will recognize physical conditions and constraints, be cost-effective and build on natural and cultural features and other opportunities in the area.

 Through the master planning of the streetscape sections for the different areas of the corridor, street trees and planter medians were developed as an important component of the streetscape design.
 The City of St. Helen's has an adopted street tree list that was developed several years ago.
 The existing street tree list was used as a basis for the selection of street tree alternatives suggested in the master plan.
 Based on the age of the current City of St. Helens street tree list, the design team was encouraged to provide additional suggestions to augment the list.
-The design team consulted the City of Portland street tree list by certified arborists, landscape architects, urban designers, city planners, and city engineers and the resources expended by the City of Portland to develop their street tree list.
-The City of Portland street tree list offers specific tree lists based on the size of the resources expended by the City of Portland to list was cross referenced to the City of St. Helens list to determine additional trees that would meet the design needs of the new proposed corridors.
+The design team consulted the City of Portland street tree list based on the significant amount of peer review provided to create their street tree list by certified arborists, landscape architects, urban designers, city planners, and city engineers and the resources expended by the City of Portland to develop their street tree list.
+The City of Portland street tree list offers specific tree lists based on the size of the planter median available for planting.
+The Portland Street Tree list was cross referenced to the City of St. Helens list to determine additional trees that would meet the design needs of the new proposed corridors.